AM-Caradhras/GettingDataProject/CodeBook.md

 Step 5: Merge the two main data sets by appending the Train data to the Test data set with rbind()

-Step 6: Keep only the measurements on the mean and standard deviation
+Step 6: Keep only the measurements on the mean and standard deviation, i.e. keep only the variables which names contain "mean" or "std", along with the variables "Subject" and "TestLabels" -- This is done by combining select() with contains()

-Step 7: Create a new variable "Activity" in the main data set then populate by using the match function and attach the descriptive activity names in ActLabels to the records
+Step 7: Create a new variable "Activity" in the main data set that will contain the descriptive activity names.
+Populate the column by using the match function and attach the names originally contained in activity_labels.txt to the records based on the id numbers in "TestLabels"

-Step 8: Create new tidy data set with the average of each variable for each activity and each subject -- Use data.table package to aggregate main data set by Activity and Subject
+Step 8: Create new tidy data set with the average of each variable for each activity and each subject -- Use data.table package to aggregate the main data set by Activity and Subject

-Step 9: Sort data by Activity and Subject
+Step 9: Sort the data in the new data set by Activity and Subject

-Step 10: Save tidy data set as txt file
+Step 10: Save the new tidy data set as txt file